single-cell-data/SOMA/abstract_specification.md

 31. Clarify that read operations can accept a "list of scalar" in the form of an Arrow Array or ChunkedArray
 32. Clarify the return value of `get schema` operation for NdArray types.
 33. Clarified the function name returning the SOMA API version (`get_SOMA_version`), and bumped API version to `0.2.0-dev`
+34. All offset types (soma_rowid, soma_joinid) changed from uint64 to positive int64.
+35. Remove `reshape` operation from the NdArray types.
+36. Clarify type conformance and promotion
+37. NdArray COO column names - add `soma` prefix to move all names into the reserved namespace.
+38. Clarify explicit nature of soma_rowid/soma_joinid handling throughout.